CLU-MSCP/bedics/correlation/correlations.md

 ```
 What happened?

-2. The "all.obs" method.
+b.
+The "all.obs" method.
 What happened?

 ```r
 #cor(advertNA, use = "all.obs",  method = "pearson")
 ```
-Answer: If there's anything missing at all; won't run at all
+Answer:

-3. The "complete.obs" method.
+c.
+The "complete.obs" method.
 What happened?

 ```r
 cor(advertNA, use = "complete.obs",  method = "pearson")